Seonwhee-Finance/Dynamic_Programming/HMM/README.md

 The Markov Model contains a number of states and the probability of transition between those states.
 - In this case, the states are the parts-of-speech.
-- A Markov Model utilizes a transition matrix, `T`.
+- A Markov Model utilizes a transition matrix, `A`.
-- A Hidden Markov Model adds an observation or emission matrix `E` which describes the probability of a visible observation when we are in a particular st
+- A Hidden Markov Model adds an observation or emission matrix `B` which describes the probability of a visible observation when we are in a particular st
 - In this case, the emissions are the words in the corpus
 - The state, which is hidden, is the POS tag of that word.